GriffinLeclerc/cfnts/README.md

 We use cargo to build the software. `docker-compose up` will spawn several Docker containers that run tests.

+`cargo build --release` will generate the necessary materials for running.

 **Running**

 Run the NTS client using `./target/release/cfnts client [--4 | --6] [-p <server-port>] [-c <trusted-cert>] [-n <other name>]  <server-hostname>`

 Default port is `4460`.